- Works well if data is linearly separable and correlated; Low variance algorithm – highly generalizes data

 - Good for non-linearly-seperable data (go to SVM (with a non linear kernel RBF) if not seperable)

-- Prone to overfitting – obvious if you visualize decision surface.
-Rand forest helps this
+- Prone to overfitting (high variance / low bias) – obvious if you visualize decision surface.
+Use bagging to alleviate: see random forrest

 - lower-dimensional data is better / high dimensional will result in deep tree that is computational expensive